download13/prux/README.md

 ### spec - {...}

+* props - object; Map of prop names to their default values.
 * onMount(model) - function; Called when the component is mounted.
 * onUnmount(model) - function; Called when the component is unmounted.
 * onPropChange(model, name, oldValue, value) - function; Called when a prop is changed on the component.